-- Query Specify a single IP address, hostname, or a comma-separated list of IP addresses or hostnames.
-IP addresses for selected devices automatically appear in this field. - View Specify the type of information to retrieve from the device.
+Query Specify a single IP address, hostname, or a comma-separated list of IP addresses or hostnames.
+IP addresses for selected devices automatically appear in this field.

 Specify that you have already specified Telnet login credentials to use when running this tool.
 This is not selected by default.